-During the informal inquiry process, all information will be kept confidential to as great a degree as legally possible.
+All information will be kept as confidential as possible.
 No specific circumstances, including the names of the people involved, will be reported to anyone else, except the President and/or the Human Resources Director, without the written permission of the person making the complaint.
 Incidents should be reported within 30 days.
-At any time during the procedures, both the person bringing a complaint and the person against whom the complaint is made may have a representative present in discussions with the Campus Director, Associate Campus Director, Regional Vice President, or President.
+At any time during the procedures, both the person bringing a complaint and the person against whom the complaint is made may have a representative present in discussions with the Campus Director or President.